-Although these sentiments are encouraging, this is not enough to ensure that our work is truly inclusive.
-To have a further understanding of the unique issues that people from the LGBTI community may have had to – and in many cases, still need to – overcome, training and open communication is needed for our healthcare workers.
+Although these sentiments are encouraging, they are not enough to ensure that our work is truly inclusive.
+In order to gain a further understanding of the unique issues people from the LGBTI community may have experienced - and in many cases, still do - training and open communication are needed for our healthcare workers.

 Presently in Australia, homosexuality has been decriminalised across all states and territories, with Queensland in 1990 and Tasmania as late as 1997.

-Because of this lateness, the current generation of older LGBTI community members were still navigating their adulthood years when their sex, sexual orientation or gender identity had terrible consequences.
+Due to the lateness of this decriminalisation, the current generation of older LGBTI community members were still navigating their adulthood years when their sex, sexual orientation or gender identity had terrible consequences.

 The freedom that many teenagers and young adults experience today was not necessarily afforded to those who identified as LGBTI before them.
 For some Australians, the impact of past criminal convictions still remains with them today.